Pat Brown (cricketer): Domestic, T20 and franchise career

 In October 2018, he was named in the squad for the Sylhet Sixers team, following the draft for the 2018–19 Bangladesh Premier League.

 In November 2019, Brown signed with Melbourne Stars for the 2019–20 Big Bash League season replacing Dale Steyn who had gone back to South Africa due to international commitments.

+Having already agreed a permanent move to Derbyshire for the 2024 season, Brown joined them early on loan in September 2023.

 International career

 In September 2019, Brown was named in England's Twenty20 International (T20I) squad for their series against New Zealand.
 He made his T20I debut for England, against New Zealand, on 1 November 2019.
 The following month, Brown was named in England's One Day International (ODI) squad for their series against South Africa.
 However, in January 2020, Brown was ruled out of England's ODI and T20I squads, following a stress fracture to his lower back.

 On 29 May 2020, Brown was named in a 55-man group of players to begin training ahead of international fixtures starting in England following the COVID-19 pandemic.

+He was included in the England Lions squad to tour Australia in January 2025.